 About three-fourths of the ecommerce companies I have worked with to improve their conversion rate (defined the same way as indicated above) initially reported to me a conversion rate of less than 1.0 percent.
 Therefore, from my experience, the average conversion rate among small to mid-size businesses (ones probably not well represented in Forrester’s study) is maybe closer to 1.5 percent.

 NOTE: If anyone has experience with a larger number of small to mid-size ecommerce sites, please send me your thoughts on the average conversion rate!
 It would be a great information for everyone to know.

-For lead generation and other non e-commerce sites, the conversion rate fluctuates drastically.
-I have not found reliable average conversion rate figures yet for non e-commerce sites but I assume that subscription sites could experience similar to slightly higher rates (around 2.9 to 6 percent) while lead forms could reach even higher levels around 8% to over 20%.
-Certainly variables like B2B versus B2C, the type of offer, the type of attracted visitors (advertising methods), incentivizied vs. not incentivized, quality/relevance of creative and so on will influence the conversion rates.
+For lead generation and other non ecommerce sites, the conversion rate fluctuates drastically.
+I have not found reliable average conversion rate figures yet for non-ecommerce sites, but I assume that subscription sites could experience similar to slightly higher rates (around 2.9 to 6 percent), while lead forms could reach even higher levels (around 8 percent to over 20 percent).
+Certainly variables like B2B versus B2C, the type of offer, the type of attracted visitors (advertising methods), incentivizied vs. not incentivized, quality/relevance of creative, and so on will influence the conversion rate.